Women's outfitweekendsmart casual

 Get the proportions right

 Sits at the natural waist; hem ends at mid-calf, the most universally flattering length on every height.
-For the navy peacoat: trim through the body with room for a sweater layer; sleeve hits the wristbone; length to the high hip (true peacoat) or mid-thigh (bridge coat).
+For the navy peacoat: trim shoulder with room for a knit; sleeve at the wristbone; hip length preserves the leg line — or go longer and treat it as a bridge coat over slim bottoms.

 Why the colours work